gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### DTLS 1.2 Considerations

-   Whenever a new DTLS connection is established, a 64-byte endpoint pair shared secret is derived using the TLS-Exporter described in {{RFC5705}}.
+   Whenever a new DTLS connection is established, two 64-byte endpoint pair shared secrets are derived using the TLS-Exporter described in {{RFC5705}}.

-   After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifier 1.
+   After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifier 1 or 2.
 Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

    When the endpoint has both
-   sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove the SCTP-AUTH endpoint pair shared secret derived from the old DTLS connection.
+   sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove the two SCTP-AUTH endpoint pair shared secrets derived from the old DTLS connection.

 ### DTLS 1.3 Considerations